Atlanta church consults its doctors about returning to in-person worship

 Doctors and scientists who belong to Virginia-Highland Church in Atlanta are “not in a hurry to return to in-person worship” and have recommended masks and other coronavirus precautions when the congregation eventually reopens its building – including changes in seating, music, childcare, the offering, Communion, cleaning and more.

 Like most United Church of Christ congregations, Virginia-Highland has responded to the pandemic by holding worship and all other activities online since March.
 In May, the Rev. Matt Laney, its senior pastor, convened a 10-member “Re-Opening Task Force” to discuss possible guidelines.
-It includes seven medical and research professionals who belong to the 300-member church (pictured at worship in 2019, right).
+It includes seven medical and research professionals who belong to the 300-member church.

 The team, including professors, doctors and public health officials, has developed working recommendations that are now being followed by the church.
 Among them: keep the building closed “at least through July,” and do not even consider in-person gatherings until there’s reliable evidence that public COVID-19 infections have dropped steadily for 30 days, especially in the Atlanta area.

 “They’re really smart, and very cautious,” Laney said.
 “Because they’re doctors, they are very keen on good data.”
 He said the task force will meet again in July, assess the science, and, if warranted, consider extending the building closure.

 Laney said he hopes the guidelines – which include that “not in a hurry” statement and are designed to be updated as more is learned – will proclaim a message while also reassuring church members.
 “I think this is an opportunity for the UCC to broadcast our progressive theology,” he said.
 “Science matters.
 God loves scientists.
 We should listen to them.